christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

-Since we have a high-level understanding of QKVO's, we can test whether specific subspaces in the attention mechanism are causally essential by zeroing out the top principal components in each vector.
-This helps isolate activation subspaces that encode *belief*-related signals at a granular level.
+Since we have a high-level understanding of QKVO's, we can test whether specific subspaces in the attention mechanism are causally essential by zeroing out the top principal components in each vector—this helps isolate activation subspaces that encode *belief*-related signals at a granular level.
 An interesting intervention is applying a temporal ablation—starting right when Mark moves the cat—to zero out activations only after that event.
 If the model fails the ToM task following this intervention, it strongly suggests that the model relies on that temporal window of activations to maintain belief coherence.
 This provides fine-grained causal insights into how each component of the attention mechanism functions, compared to coarser-grained analyses done earlier.

-Mapping the information flow, we can see how dimensions in each attention mechanism component (QKVO) are correlated with specific tokens (features) in that mechanism—where the correlation is the degree to which the activation values of a dimension in a head are aligned with the positions of a feature in the input tokens, quantifying how strongly the activation of a particular dimension is associated with the occurrence of a specific feature:
+To understand which features (e.g., tokens like `John`, `Mark`, `basket`, `box`) are encoded in each component, we measure how strongly each Q, K, V, or O dimension correlates with these features.
+For example, a particular Q-dimension might consistently activate whenever `John` appears, indicating that this query dimension is keyed to John’s perspective.
+A K-dimension might align with `basket`, linking that dimension to the original location of the cat.
+A V-dimension might respond to `cat`, encoding where and how the cat is situated at each step.
+By correlating these dimensions with tokens, we can infer which components carry signals about characters, actions, or locations.

 Looking at 8.1:
-- Q-vectors: Correlate with `John: 0.2456`, suggesting that this head tracks John’s perspective by aligning activations with John-related input tokens.
+- Q-vectors: Correlate with `John: 0.2456`, suggesting that the query signal in this head tracks John’s perspective by aligning activations with John-related input tokens.
-- K-vectors: Correlate with `basket: 0.2609`, likely indexing the scene's initial setup and location data.
+- K-vectors: Correlate with `basket: 0.2609`, likely indexing the scene's initial location context.
-- V-vectors: Correlate with `cat: -0.2666`, encoding the cat’s initial placement on the basket.
+- V-vectors: Correlate with `cat: -0.2666`, encoding its initial placement on the basket.
-- O-dimensions: `Dim 170: 0.0885` shows a strong correlation, encoding John’s subject representation.
+- O-dimensions: `Dim 170: 0.0885` reflects subject identity (e.g., John) and stabilizes the final representation in the output stream.

-The combined flow suggests that head 8.1 builds a foundational representation of the scene: `John puts cat on basket`.
+Together, the QKVO components of head 8.1 build a foundational representation of the scene from John’s perspective: the cat originally being in the basket under John’s watch.

 10.5 reveals interesting dynamics:
 - Q-vectors: Correlate with `Mark: 0.2651`, tracking Mark's mental representation.